raghadalquran/reading-notes/class-06.md

 - From an element node, you can access and update its content using properties such as textContent and i nnerHTML or using DOM manipulation techniques.
 - An element node can contain multiple text nodes and child elements that are siblings of each other.
 ![dom_tree](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5a/DOM-model.svg/1200px-DOM-model.svg.png)

+### And also i read the article that talk about 10 steps to learn anything quickly, 10 steps to learn your Next Programming Language (NEW). ###